Photos from the 9th Annual Unmasking Colon Cancer Gala is now available.

-Colorectal cancer is the second leading cause of cancer death for both men and women in the United States and in South Carolina.
-Each year, 2,200 new people will be diagnosed with the disease and nearly 800 will die from the disease.
-This is equivalent to two deaths and 6 new diagnoses each day.
-Worse yet, statistic show that the medically underserved and uninsured population has a higher incidence and lower survival rate of colorectal cancer.
-We also know that African American and rural populations are at high-risk for developing colorectal cancer.
-Regrettably, these factors are felt strongly in South Carolina where more than 30% of the population is African American, of which 40% live in rural areas.
+Colorectal cancer is the second leading cause of cancer death for both men and women in the United States.
+Each year in South Carolina, 2,200 new people will be diagnosed with the disease and nearly 800 will die from the disease.
+Statistics show the medically underserved has a higher incidence and lower survival rates from colorectal cancer diagnosis.
+In addition, African American and rural populations are at high-risk for developing colorectal cancer.
+This is felt strongly in South Carolina where more than 30% of the population is African American, of which, 40% live in rural areas.

-To address this situation, The Center for Colon Cancer Research at USC through the South Carolina Colon Cancer Prevention Network (SCCCPN), is working to reduce the morbidity rate from colorectal cancer in South Carolina.
-The state-wide program to provide colonoscopy screening to the uninsured, underinsured and medically underserved population of South Carolina.
-The SCCCPN developed the infrastructure and navigation capabilities to provide colorectal cancer screening to individuals who are uninsured, live below the poverty line, are between the ages of 50 – 64 (or 45 – 64 for African Americans), and meet eligibility criteria for the program.
+Through the its screening program, the Center for Colon Cancer Research at USC, through the South Carolina Colon Cancer Prevention Network (SCCCPN), is working to reduce the morbidity rate from colorectal cancer in South Carolina.
+The state-wide program provides screening colonoscopy to the uninsured medically underserved populations of South Carolina.
+Qualified individuals are uninsured, live at 150% or below the poverty line, are between the ages of 50 – 64 (or 45 – 64 for African Americans), and meet eligibility criteria for the program.
 The SCCCPN utilizes a virtual database and enhanced navigation services to promote compliance and education to individuals in the program.